packit/packit.dev/content/docs/Configuration/_index.md

 This config would update Fedora Rawhide and Fedora 35 dist-git branches.

+If you need to do any change in the pull request, you need to locally fetch the source branch of the Packit's pull request and push it (with a fix) to your fork (as it is not possible to push to the branch created in the Packit's fork).

 ##### pull_from_upstream

 A dist-git only job that opens a new dist-git pull request in